This easy gluten free fried rice has all the cozy takeout vibes you crave, but it's made with simple, wholesome ingredients right at home.

 Instructions

-- Add your frozen peas, carrots, and bell peppers to the hot pan and cook for 5 minutes.
+- Stir in the peas, carrots, and bell peppers and cook for about 5 minutes, until the veggies are tender.

 - In a small bowl, whisk together the coconut aminos, sesame oil, rice vinegar, salt, pepper, and ginger.
-Add it to the skillet and combine.
+Pour the sauce over the rice and toss until everything is evenly coated.

-- Once the eggs are cooked, combine the scrambled eggs with the rice and serve.
+- Once the eggs are cooked, stir them into the rice until fully combined.

 Notes